somarlyonks/somarl.com/packages/server/README.md

 - `module -> service -> repo -> model/entity`.
 - Services are supposed to have no access to database but with the help of repo.
-- Repos are supposed to have no awareness to business circumstances but capable of specific manipulations to the databas.
+- Repos are supposed to have no awareness to business circumstances but capable of specific manipulations to the database.
 - Model are first defined datamodel.
 Entity is the data travelling around the business codes.

+So the development procedure is like:

+- Define the model / dto / resolver (things shared and importabled)
+- Define the specs (interfaces)
+- Implement the specs (injectables)
+- Test the specs and implementations

 ## GraphQL/MongoDB with ts